Originally published Jan 18, 2017. Republished May 29, 2018.

 For obvious reasons, even companies that historically offered loan products refer to them in the agreements as advances.

 If you’re considering this type of funding, it’s probably because you’ve been turned down by a traditional financing company or you are in need of quick cash.
 If that’s the case, you can’t think about it in terms of percentage.
 You have to think about the opportunity cost of not getting the financing, the savings in time, and the value of the money to you personally based upon your situation.
-No one in the industry wants to call it loan sharking, but we’ll go there.
 If friends and family aren’t an option, and you’re not in a strong enough financial position to secure a loan or a line of credit from a bank, then an MCA might be your fastest and best option.

 Benefits of Taking a Merchant Cash Advance